-We were fortunate enough to be featured in a well written community profile in the Parksville Qualicum Beach News today
+We were featured in a well written community profile in the Parksville Qualicum Beach News today

 Link to the original article on the Parksville Qualicum Beach News website: Working with hammer and steel